Can a Service Charge be Added to our Alcoholic Drinks Bill?

 Answer…..Yes if the restaurant or hotel or bar clearly advertises outside of the premises that they will add a service charge to drinks.

 Under the Licensing (Jersey) Law 1974 Restaurants are obliged to display a list of the prices charged for intoxicating liquor (Article 42(c)) and for meals and refreshments other than intoxicating liquor (Article 42 (d)).
 It is an offence to charge a higher price than the price displayed.

-What this means is that if a 10% service charge be applied and this is displayed on the pricelists inside and outside of the premises (and any menus) this would be acceptable, however if this was not displayed and the premises added 10% at the end of the meal, they would likely be committing an offence.
+What this means is that if a 10% service charge is applied and this is consistent with the displayed pricelists inside and outside of the premises (and any menus) this would be acceptable.
+However, if this additional charge was not displayed and the premises still added 10% at the end of the meal, they would likely be committing an offence.

 In the first instance if you feel that a service charge has been incorrectly added to your bill – ask the staff at the time for clarification.
 If the additional charges are not advertised as above you are NOT required to pay them.